 In Arvanite communities, women have always played a strong role, and they were given a voice in public discourse.
 Incredibly, they were even allowed to bear arms and learn to fight.

 During the period after the end of the Greek War of Independence in 1829, nations across Europe became more firmly defined.
-In the Balkans in particular, which had been under Ottoman rule, the concept of the nation as an defined area with actual borders was relatively foreign until that period.
+In the Balkans in particular, which had been under Ottoman rule, the concept of the nation as a defined area with actual borders was relatively foreign until that period.

 Arvanites’ language suppressed

-The word “Arvanite” is believed to have come from the region of southern Albania called “Arvana” which was called “Arvon” and “Arvanon” in the Middle Ages.
+The word “Arvanite” is believed to have come from the region of southern Albania called “Arvana,” which was called “Arvon” and “Arvanon” in the Middle Ages.
 Many have theorized that the Arvanites came from this region.

 Others argue that it comes from the prefix arb, or alb, which refers to something related to Albania.
-In much of Greece’s history, until relatively recently, Arvanites were referred to mainly using the same word for people from Albania generally.